 - Prepare 96-well plates for CD assays (if you have one of these you are luckier than most of us) and prepare the 96-well activity assay.

-- Run the assays, analyse the data and then write-up results.
+- Run the assays, analyze the data, and then write up results.

 Your heart sinks as the amount of work entailed comes into view.